restic/restic/doc/manual.rst

 beginning) directory, in this case the dir is relative to the remote user's home directory.

+.. note:: Please be aware that sftp servers do not expand the tilde characte
+          (``~``) normally used as an alias for a user's home directory.
+If you want to specify a path relative to the user's home directory, pass a relative path to the sftp backend.

 The backend config string does not allow specifying a port.
 If you need to contact an sftp server on a different port, you can create an entry in the ``ssh`` file, usually located in your user's home directory at